 However ... the Federal Reserve and Treasury have, in fact, been encouraging massive leveraging.

-Economists pushing voodoo theories justifying the tremendous increase in leverage were promoted and lionized, while those questioning such nonsense were
+Economists pushing voodoo theories justifying the tremendous increase in leverage were promoted and lionized, while those questioning such nonsense were ridiculed.

-the banks in the short-run.
+When economists have prescribed more leverage and told the banks to go trade like crazy to get the economy going again, it might be good for the banks in the short-run.
 But the consumer may end up being hurt for many years.

 And as I wrote in August 2009: